BBC-Data-Unit/police-transparency/README.md

 - A spokesperson for the Information Commissioner’s Office (ICO)

 # Partner usage

 The Shared Data Unit makes data journalism available to the wider news industry as part of the BBC Local News Partnership.
-Stories written by partners based on this research included:

 ## Other usage